Introducing digital NSW parks passes

 - You can still receive a $15 discount on a 1-year All Parks Pass or Multi Parks Pass by buying when you renew your NSW vehicle registration online through Service NSW.

-- Eligible visitors can still buy Seniors Card holder discounted annual passes, or apply for the pensioner and veterans NPWS Concession Pass.
+- Eligible visitors can still apply for Seniors Card holder discounted annual passes, or apply for the pensioner and veterans NPWS Concession Pass.

-- You can now buy seniors’ discount passes online, and apply online for the pensioner and veterans concession pass for NSW national parks.
+- You can now apply for seniors’ discount passes online, and apply online for the pensioner and veterans concession pass for NSW national parks.
 Supporting documentation required.

 All park passes will need to be linked to a specific vehicle, including pensioner and veteran concession passes.
 Find out more about changes to NPWS Concession Cards under the Digital NSW Parks Pass Program.